hplgit/doconce/README.do.txt

 Here are some of the most recent features in DocOnce:

+ * DocOnce and all its dependencies are now trivial to install with Anaconda Python: `sudo conda install --channel johannr doconce` (thanks to Johannes Ring)
  * Bootstrap HTML styles features hints, answers, and solutions in exercises as *unfolded text*
  * `doconce extract_exercises`